Yukawa Potential, Panharmonic Measure and Brownian Motion: Abstract

 \section{Abstract}

-The panharmonic measure is a generalization of the harmonic measure for the solutions of the Yukawa partial differential equation.
-We show that the panharmonic measure shares many of the important properties of the classical harmonic measure.
-In particular, we show that there are natural stochastic definitions for the panharmonic measure in terms of the Brownian motion and that the harmonic and the panharmonic measures are all mutually equivalent.
-Furthermore, we calculate their Radon--Nikodym derivatives explicitly for some balls.
+In \cite{yrs1} a Walk On Spheres (WOS) algorithm for Monte Carlo simulation of the solutions of the Yukawa and the Helmholtz PDE's was developed by using the so-called Duffin correspondence.
+In this paper we investigate the foundations behind the algorithm for the case of the Yukawa PDE.
+We study the panharmonic measure that is a generalization of the harmonic measure for the Yukawa PDE.
+We show that there are natural stochastic definitions for the panharmonic measure in terms of the Brownian motion and that the harmonic and the panharmonic measures are all mutually equivalent.
+Furthermore, we calculate their Radon--Nikodym derivatives explicitly for some balls, which is a key result behind the WOS algorithm.